odoo/documentation/accounting/receivables/customer_invoices/modify_validated.rst

 In the refund dialog, select the option "Modify: create a refund, reconcile and create a draft invoice".
-Once you click on the "Create Refund" button, Odoo will void your existing invoice and create a new draft invoice that is a duplicate of the original one.
+Once you click on the "Create Refund" button, Twenty20 will void your existing invoice and create a new draft invoice that is a duplicate of the original one.

 Edit this new draft invoice and validate it when it's correct.